 Bulk Rename Files/Folders

 To bulk rename multiple files/folders, open the folder and select files/folders you want to rename.
-You can select all by dragging mouse cursor or pressing Ctrl + A in your keyboard.
+You can select all by dragging the mouse cursor or pressing Ctrl + A on your keyboard.

 Bulk Add File Extensions

 Sometimes you might want to add file extensions for multiple files.
 Windows stores system image/audio files without extensions, automatically updated lock-screen images stored in system directory without extensions.